H-1B Responsibilities Overview

 Dependents of H-1B visa holders (spouses and children under 21 years of age) are eligible for H-4 visa status.
 This status can be obtained at a U.S. consulate if the dependents are outside of the U.S. or through USCIS if they are inside the U.S. If the dependents reside in the U.S., VISIT can assist in reviewing the filing for H-4 status.
 Dependent family members must obtain H-4 status unless they are in another lawful nonimmigrant category.

 Dependent family members in H-4 status are not authorized to work while in the United States.
 Dependents in H-4 status may not receive any U.S.-sourced income while in H-4 status.
 They may engage in volunteer activities only if the activity is traditionally done on a volunteer basis.
 Dependent family members may not volunteer in positions that are usually paid position.

 H-4s may attend school in the United States at any level from kindergarten through post-secondary education.
-H-4s attending universities or colleges are not eligible for optional practical training at the completion of their degree studies.
+H-4s attending universities or colleges are not eligible for employment generally.